mantil-io/go-lambda-examples/pt2/README.md

+## A guide to AWS Lambda for Go developers  -  Part 2

 In the first [part](https://github.com/mantil-io/go-lambda-examples/tree/master/guide) of this guide, we saw how to create a simple Lambda function in Go.
 Here we will expand that and make our function callable from the internet.
 We will integrate API Gateway with a Lambda function on the backend.
 When a client calls our function URL, API Gateway sends the request to the Lambda function and returns the function's response to the client.

 For running example, you will need access to an AWS account.
 If you have already walked through the first part you are all set.
 If not take look into [aws credentials](https://github.com/mantil-io/go-lambda-examples/tree/master/guide#aws-credentials) chapter.